 A Complete Idiot's Guide to Cuba

-For those who have only heard of Cuba, this page will be a good starting point to know Cuba and even choose houses.
+For those who have only heard about Cuba, this page will be a good starting point to know Cuba and even choose vacation rentals.
 This guide does not contain the same information that you can already find anywhere online: Tropicana, la Bodeguita del Medio, the old town and so on.
 It is not a tourist guide of the kind that surely abounds online, but a practical guide not only for newcomers, but for those who are looking for tricks that not everyone knows.
 For those who want to know the real Cuba and not the Cuba of postcards and hotels.

 What to know before travelling to Cuba?